combra-lab/pop-spiking-deep-rl/README.md

 ### Acknowledgment ###

 This work is supported by Intel's Neuromorphic Research Community Grant Award.
+Part of our code, including DRL training and PPO multiprocessing environments, were built upon [OpenAI Spinning Up](https://github.com/openai/spinningup), [OpenAI Baselines](https://github.com/openai/baselines), and [Stable Baselines](https://github.com/hill-a/stable-baselines).
+We would like to thank their contribution to the community.